-Christie Brinkley Joins The Growing List Of ‘DWTS’ Celebs Who Quit the Competition Before It Even Started
+Christie Brinkley Joins The Growing List Of ‘DWTS’ Celebs Who Quit The Competition Before It Even Started

-Christie Brinkley is out at Dancing With the Stars.
-The 65-year-old supermodel has departed the ABC celebrity ballroom competition due to an arm injury and will be replaced by her daughter, Sailor Brinkley Cook, as shared by The Inquisitr.
+Christie Brinkley is out at Dancing with the Stars.
+The 65-year-old supermodel departed the ABC celebrity ballroom competition due to an arm injury and will be replaced by her daughter, Sailor Brinkley Cook, as shared by The Inquisitr.
 The announcement of Brinkley’s departure from the show came just a few hours before the live DWTS premiere.

 Brinkley isn’t the first star forced to step away from Dancing with the Stars before even starting.